DivergentClouds/metasubleq/readme.txt

      Subtraction

  Example:
    ($ + # * 3)
    This is equal to the address of the start of the next instruction

 Location Editing:
-   A value followed by a colon is a means that further data is stored starting at that location
+ A (non-label) value followed by a colon means that further code and data is stored starting at that location

 Comments: